 View a comprehensive review from leading experts in the field and downloadable slides on metastatic pancreatic cancer, front-line therapy and beyond.
-This activity features a discussion of current standard of care and guidelines, systemic treatment in the real world, and treatment sequencing for patient with metastatic pancreatic cancer.
+This activity features a discussion of current standard of care and guidelines, systemic treatment in the real world, and treatment sequencing for patients with metastatic pancreatic cancer.

 Aug 10, 2018

 Julien Taïeb, MD, PhD Georges Pompidou European Hospital

 - Sequential therapy in metastatic pancreatic cancer

 - Treatment of metastatic pancreatic cancer in the real world

 This educational activity is designed for medical oncologists, gastroenterologists, and other healthcare providers outside of United States involved in the management of patients with pancreatic cancer.